mdxabu/Student-CRUD/README.md

 > cd Student-CRUD
 ```
 # Contributing
-Contributions to this repository are welcome.
+Contributing to this repository is welcome.
 If you find a bug, have a feature request, or want to contribute in any other way, please follow these steps:

 - Fork the repository.

-- Create a new branch for your feature or bug fix or you can work on main branch too:
+- Create a new branch for your feature or bug fix or you can work on the main branch too:
 ```bash
 > git checkout -b test
 ```